IPdotSetAF/EZButton/README.md

 </p>

 # EZButton
-Arduino library that Transform raw button/touch inputs into events easily.
+Arduino library that transforms raw button/touch inputs into events easily.

-Subscibe to Pressed/Released/Hold/HoldReleased events of as many buttons as you want.
-Customize time tresholds.
+Subscribe to Pressed/Released/Hold/HoldReleased events with as many buttons as you want.
+Customize time thresholds.
 Works with any button read method.

 ## Features
 - Flexibility